Medium effects on the electromagnetic form factors of the $\rho$ meson: Numerical Result

 \section{Numerical Result}

 Here, we present the numerical results for the $\rho$ meson properties and their EMFFs, such as the charge radius $\big< r_\rho^* \big> \equiv \big<r^{*2}_C \big>^{1/2}$ (See Eq.~(\ref{eqrad})), the charge form factor $G_C^*(Q^2)$, magnetic form factor $G_M^* (Q^2)$, and quadrupole moment form factor $G_Q^* (Q^2)$) in the nuclear medium.
 The NJL model parameter used in the present work is $G_\pi$, $G_\omega$, $G_\rho$, $G_a$, and $G_s$, as used in Refs.~\cite{Hutauruk:2021kej,Hutauruk:2016sug,Bentz:2001vc}.
-In this work, the regularization parameter $\Lambda_{\mathrm{IR}}$ in the Schwinger proper-time regularization scheme is fixed at 240 MeV, which is comparable to $\Lambda_{\mathrm{QCD}}$, while the free space (vacuum) constituent quark mass is taken as $M_0 = 400$ MeV for $u$ and $d$ quarks.
+In this work, the regularization parameter $\Lambda_{\mathrm{IR}}$ in the Schwinger proper-time regularization scheme is fixed at 240 MeV, which is comparable to $\Lambda_{\mathrm{QCD}}$, while the free space (vacuum) constituent quark mass is taken as $M_0 = 400$ MeV for $u$ and $d$ quarks.It is worth mentioning that the fixing of the dynamical quark mass in the NJL model is somewhat arbitrary; however, the results obtained for other value choices of $M_0$ are qualitatively expected to be quite similar, as indicated in Ref.~\cite{Bentz:2001vc}.

 The remaining free space parameters are fitted to the physical pion mass $m_\pi =$ 140 MeV, physical kaon mass $m_K =$ 495 MeV, nucleon mass $M_N = M_{N0} =$ 940 MeV, and $\rho$ meson mass $m_\rho =$ 770 MeV, together with the pion weak-decay constant $f_\pi =$ 93 MeV.
 The fitted results give an ultraviolet cutoff $\Lambda_{\mathrm{UV}} =$ 645 MeV, pion coupling constant $G_\pi =$ 19.04 $\times $ $10^{-6}$ MeV$^{-2}$, axial-vector diquark coupling constant $G_a =$ 2.8 $\times$ $10^{-6}$ MeV$^{-2}$, scalar diquark coupling constant $G_s =$ 7.49 $\times$ $10^{-6}$ MeV$^{-2}$, and strange constituent quark mass $M_s =$ 611 MeV.
-The $\phi$ meson mass is taken $m_\phi =$ 1001 MeV, scalar diquark mass $M_s =$ 687 MeV, and axial diquark mass $M_a =$ 1027 MeV.
+The $\phi$ meson mass is taken $m_\phi =$ 1001 MeV, scalar diquark mass $M_{sdi} =$ 687 MeV, and axial diquark mass $M_{adi} =$ 1027 MeV.
 It is worth noting that the coupling constants $G_s$ and $G_a$ are determined by solving the Faddeev equation to reproduce the nucleon mass in vacuum, $M_N$, and axial coupling constant of nucleon $g_A = 1.267$, as employed in Ref.~\cite{Bentz:2001vc}.

 The parameters for symmetric nuclear matter are determined by fitting the (negative of) energy per nucleon, $E_B/A = -15.7$ MeV, at the saturation baryon density $\rho_0 = 0.16$ fm$^{-3}$.
 This yields a value of $G_\omega = 6.03 \times 10^{-6}$ MeV$^{-2}$.
 The current quark mass value (in vacuum) for the up quark (and down quark) is taken as $m_u = m_d = 16$ MeV (SU(2) isospin symmetry), while the current mass of the strange quark is set to $m_s = 356$ MeV, following Refs.~\cite{Hutauruk:2021kej,Hutauruk:2016sug,Bentz:2001vc}.